QVLx-Labs/faviconStorage/README.txt

 Custom VM interpreter
 Only your own bytecode can access or modify the data.
 No one can extract anything without reverse-engineering the interpreter and executing controlled payloads.
+If storage is used, effectively busts the cache.

 Enjoy.